Rose-STL-Lab/UCSD-OpenCap-Fitness-Dataset/README.md

 ### Syncthing

-- To sync database across different.
-Syncthing also requires a DEVICE-ID (created during installation) to transfer files between servers.
+- To sync database across different systems.
+Syncthing uses a DEVICE-ID (created during installation) to transfer files between servers.

 - Only drawback is that it requires GUI to access both your system and server.